dymmond/esmerald/docs/en/docs/extensions.md

 your application or even for distribution.

-A **Pluggable** is an object that receives an [Extension](#extension) class with parameters and hooks them into your Esmerald application and executes the [extend](#extend) method when starting the system.
+A **Pluggable** is an object that receives an [Extension](#extension) class with parameters and hooks them into your Ravyn application and executes the [extend](#extend) method when starting the system.

 ```python hl_lines="27 29"